This post was updated on August 20, 2025

 - When to choose a solid stain: You may choose a solid stain if your deck is discolored or made of softer woods like cedar and pine, as these materials may require the additional protection offered by a solid stain.

-Which Deck Stain is Right for Me?
+Which Deck Stain or Sealer is Best for Me?

 When comparing deck stain products and types, consider the following factors: